 - Materials: Foil cutouts from my contact lens cases and ends of orange nets manipulated on iPad to produce mechanical rows of people conforming, or forced to conform.

-UAE has been cobbled together by colonial powers from 7 emirates that find it quite problematic to work together, because of historic rivalries.
+UAE is a political entity largely cobbled together by colonial powers.
+It comprises 7 emirates who find it quite problematic to work together because of historic rivalries.
 Much of what has been built has risen out of the desert because of a wish for self-aggrandisement by sheikhs like Sheikh Zayed.
 Sheikh Rashid of Dubai is however more progressive and visionary.
 Nevertheless there has been considerable and development and progress that is likely to continue and gradually democratise.
 The situation for women is quite conservative, but there are women airplane pilots and entrepreneurs coming up.
 The main issue seems to be the human rights of immigrant workers and an almost apartheid system.

 - Colours: Red, Green, Black and White from the flag.